Hovercross/django-quick-jobs/Readme.md

 ## The job run environment

-Every job that is being run will be passed an instance of `job_runner.environments.RunEnv`.
+Every job that is being run will be passed an instance of `job_runner.environment.RunEnv`.
 This environment gives the job instance the ability to interact with the job runner in limited ways.

 The following functions and properties are exposed for use in the run environment: